-The Fund's Positive ESG Tilt is coded and monitored on a pre and post trade basis as an investment restriction to prevent the Fund being managed in a way that is not compliant with the binding characteristic of the Positive ESG Tilt.
+The Fund's Positive ESG Outcome is monitored on a post trade basis as a reporting tool to assess whether or not the Fund's investment strategy is delivering the expected outcome.
 The relevant characteristic is reported on as part of the SFDR reporting.